 Also included in Discover Next is Unitron's SoundCore processing software which identifies and classifies seven distinct acoustic environments.
 They include quiet settings, extremely noisy environments too loud for easy conversation, conversations in small, medium and large groups, and music.

 However, some of Unitron’s newest technology features are absent, notably AutoFocus360, the tap control, and the ability to pair to more than 2 devices.
-Remember that Blu can connect to 2 devices and pair up to 8 devices, while Discover Next products are limited to pairing only 2 devices and having an active connection with just one.
+Remember that Vivante and Blu can connect to 2 devices and pair up to 8 devices, while Discover Next products are limited to pairing only 2 devices and having an active connection with just one.

 Discover Next Styles